2026 ICD-10-CM Diagnosis Code R25.1

 What is a tremor?

-A tremor is a rhythmic shaking movement in one or more parts of your body.
-It is involuntary, meaning that you cannot control it.
-This shaking happens because of muscle contractions.
+A tremor is a neurological condition that includes shaking or trembling movements in one or more parts of your body.
+It most often affects the hands.
+But it can also affect the arms, legs, head, vocal cords, and torso (trunk).
+A tremor is involuntary, meaning that you cannot control it.
+It happens because of muscle contractions.

 What are the types of tremor?